I often get asked what my diet regime is, and while I'm happy to share tips, I always have to put a disclaimer on it that goes something like this:

 Pre-Bedtime Snack (if hungry):

-Or a piece of fruit or two.
-Apples are good for staving off hunger without loading you with calories just before bed.
+Or a piece of fruit.
+Apples are good for staving off hunger without loading you with calories just before bed, but I do like a banana.

 I have never considered myself a bodybuilder because I don't train to for size.
 I do enjoy weight training but I find it gets boring and I can't be doing with tracking macros (macronutrients), rest times between sets and that sort of thing.
 It's my personal opinion that people over focus on these things instead of learning to listen and understand their body.